Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 --------

-Like many other machine learning frameworks, the core data structures of Akida are layers and models, and users familiar with Keras, Tensorflow or Pytorch should be on familiar grounds.
+Like many other machine learning frameworks, the core data structures of Akida are layers and models, and users familiar with Keras, Tensorflow or Pytorch should be on familiar ground.

 The main difference between Akida and other machine learning networks is that inputs and weights are integers and it only performs integer operations, so that it can further reduce the power